 - Sustainable Aviation / Green Engineering: Allison Tsay & Charles Wilson

 Universities & Colleges Outreach

 The primary goal of the outreach is to establish relationships with the student branches within the section’s geographical area, support their activities, and support the development of student leaders and recognize their contributions.

 - Invite and encourage the student branch chairs to participate in the council meetings.

 - Oversee the distribution of Section newsletters and meeting announcements to individual student members.

-- Hold joint meetings with Student Branches on campus.
-Invite students to Section meetings at reduced rates, if possible.
+- Hold joint meetings with Student Branches on campus and promote inter-college networking.

-- Review requests from Student Branches for financial support to subsidize travel to the AIAA Student Paper Conference and team competitions.
+- Review requests from Student Branches for financial supports.

-- The STEM Officer is the main point of contact for the AIAA STEM K-12 Committee.
+- Liaison for the AIAA STEM K-12 Committee.